 The International Finance Facility for Immunisation uses long- term donor pledges to issue vaccine bonds in the capital markets to raise money for Gavi programmes.

 Under the Gavi Matching Fund, the British Government and the Bill & Melinda Gates Foundation have pledged to match contributions from corporations, foundations, their customers, employees and business partners.

 Multi-year pledges and commitments are crucial to sustaining Gavi's ongoing programmes and its ability to fund new vaccines.

-Corporations, private individuals & foundations play a vital role in meeting Gavi needs, accounting for 24% of 2000 to 2010 funding.
+Public-private partnerships Corporations, private individuals & foundations play a vital role in meeting Gavi needs, accounting for 23% of 2000 to 2014 funding.